Yarmoski/Dungeons-and-Lizards/README.md

 The combat features timed inputs and a variety of possible combat actions to create a sense of intensity and a skill ceiling using the limited tools available for this project.

+## Motivation

+I love video games and I am always interested in what goes into making an engaging experience for a user.
+I also wanted to learn about Python so I figured I could explore both interests by creating a Python RPG!

+## What I learned

 This is my second Python project.
 It took me much longer than I expected, as I wanted to make sure the core mechanics were engaging and that locations were at least somewhat interesting with interesting dialogue/text to read.
-It's not AAA material, but I liked the final result.
-Let me know if there are any bugs/problems/improvements to be made!

-(While most of the core mechanics that I wanted have been implemented, the game world is limited.
-However, it is expandable and can easily accomodate additional content.)
+One of my main goals with the project was to make it scalable and expandable, which I accomplished using a world system that can be added onto infinitely.
+I learned about challenges that come with user inputs, displaying strings, and much more.
+I also got to solidify my mastery of Python syntax as I had just learned Python when making this game.